About Family Camp

 Healing Center

 One of the blessings of our Community Camp is our Healing Center- a sacred space under the redwoods infused with nurturing and healing energy.
 It includes a Healing Tent for Bodywork practitioners to offer their loving services of acupuncture, massage, sound therapy, aromatherapy and restorative practices as well as a wide, open, quiet space for council circles, yoga, dance and other workshops.
-All happenings and healing services are offered within the spirit of our gifting culture.
+All happenings and healing services are offered free of charge within the spirit of our gifting culture.

 Food

 All meals are catered by our gourmet chef, Ruthie Praskins and her assistants.
 The food at camp is abundant, nutritious and delicious.
-The meals are mostly plant-based, organic and as locally-sourced as possible.Vegan and gluten-free options are always available.
+The meals are mostly plant-based, organic and as locally-sourced as possible.
+Vegan and gluten-free options are always available.
 Between meals, beverages and light snacks are provided.

 Safety and First Aid

 Please bring your own basic first aid supplies to have available at your tent.
 We will also have a larger community size first-aid kit with basic emergency medical supplies available in our infirmary building.
+Our lifeguards are CPR certified and trained in basic first aid.

 Bathrooms